 If the Chair is absent from any meeting of the Committee, the members of the Committee present shall choose one of their number to act as Chair for that meeting having regard to the provision above.

-The Chair may at any time resign from office by giving notice in writing to the Clerk to the Corporation.
+The Chair may at any time resign from office by giving notice in writing to the Director of Governance.